 Dean - School of Business Management

-Distinguished faculty from academia and industry will deliver the program through lectures, presentations, and contemporary simulation based interactive case studies to facilitate application oriented practical implementation of theories and concepts.
+Distinguished faculty from academia , legal world and industry will deliver the program through lectures, presentations, and contemporary simulation based interactive case studies to facilitate application oriented practical implementation of theories and concepts.

 Students will be engaged in discussions based on pre-circulated published papers, case studies and small caselets with complex problems drawn from critical issues faced by industries.
-Case studies from HBS Case Library will be discussed for analytically dealing with various types of problems and issues related to legal and business management related courses as well as tools and methodologies for resolution thereof.
+Case studies from HBS Case Library for management subjects and Supreme Court / High Court cases for law subjects will be discussed for analytically dealing with various types of problems and issues related to legal and business management related courses as well as tools and methodologies for resolution thereof.
 Students will also be exposed to management films and lectures of renowned professors and world class consultants/practitioner’s.
 Some of the classes will be conducted in a workshop mode for bringing in application orientation.

-Students will also be benefitted by working on assigned projects and collective / shared learning from writing papers and short presentations on assigned projects covering the course content.
+Students will also be benefited by working on assigned research based as well as clinical mode projects and collective / shared learning from writing papers and short presentations on assigned projects covering the course content.